pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

     $ cd docs/
     $ make html

 **Note:** If you get an error when building docs for a Jupyter notebook saying that the module `janitor` is not available (the specific error is `ModuleNotFoundError: No module named 'janitor'`), install an `ipykernel` in the current environment with the following steps:

     $ python3 -m ipykernel install --name pyjanitor-dev --user

-    This should allow Jupyter to run correctly inside the environment and you should be able to build the docs locally
+This should allow Jupyter to run correctly inside the environment, make sure you select the correct kernel from the top right corner of Jupyter Lab!
+You should also be able to build the docs locally.

 5. Create a branch for local development: